Page Reviewed / Updated - Jun. 2018

 Benefits payments are made directly to the medical providers.
 Veterans at no point receive cash or checks from TRICARE for Life.

 There are no enrollment fees or monthly premiums for TFL.
-However, military retirees and/or their spouses must purchase Medicare Part B and pay those monthly premiums to be eligible for TFL.
+However, military retirees and/or their spouses must purchase Medicare Part B and pay those monthly premiums in order to be eligible for TFL.